Azure-Samples/copilot-nodejs-todo/docs/workshop.md

 ---

 ## Conclusion

+TODO
+we did pair program with Copilot, but it was more like we suggested what to do or fix, and Copilot did it the hard work for us.

 This is the end of the workshop.
 We hope you enjoyed it, learned something new and more importantly, that you'll be able to take this knowledge back to your projects.